irmen/Pyro4/examples/distributed-computing2/Readme.txt

 A simple distributed computing example with "push" model.

-There are a handfull of word-counter instances.
+There are a handful of word-counter instances.
 Each is able to count the word frequencies in the lines of text given to it.
 The counters are registered in the name server using a common name prefix, which is used by the dispatcher to get a list of all available counters.